rocketacademy/bootcamp-4.1/1-frontend/1.3-react/README.md

 # 1.3: React

-Learning Objectives

-1. React is a frontend framework and library that allows us to create custom, nest-able UI elements with a combination of HTML and JavaScript syntax (JSX)
-2. How to write JSX
-3. How to write and render Functional based React components
-4. How to use props
-5. How to use state
-6. What are component lifecycles and lifecycle methods
-7. How to handle JS events in React
-8. How to design component architecture

 ## Introduction

 <a href="https://react.dev" target="_blank">React</a> is a frontend framework and library that allows us to create custom, nest-able UI elements with a combination of HTML and JavaScript syntax (JSX).
 React's HTML-like structure makes it easy to visualise, and its integrated JS makes it easy to render dynamic data.
 Alternative but less popular frontend libraries include <a href="https://vuejs.org" target="_blank">Vue</a> and <a href="https://angularjs.org" target="_blank">Angular</a>.